-Whilst I was travelling last weekend chips or salad were the staple side options.
+When travelling chips or salad are often the staple side options.
 Most people will comment I’m going to be good and have salad or I’m going to be bad and have chips.
 Or I’m going to treat myself and have chips.
 I find both a negative way to approach food.

 To start off we have made an assumption that the salad is healthy and has fewer calories compared to the chips which we have assumed they are unhealthy and a calorific without seeing a breakdown of the nutrients on either products.

 Personally I’m reluctant to eat salads from restaurants because the few restaurants that do list their compositions show that they are indeed calorific.
 I think the worst was a Ceaser Salad in a hotel which was 750 calories, wow.
 They also had a salmon fillet and roast veggies for around 400 calories.
 You can guess the one I chose!
 Not just because of the calorie content but because of the composition on the plate.
 The later had a good size portion of protein as well as veggies.
 Ceaser salad tends to be all lettuce and mayo, with little protein.
 It takes half an hour to eat it and you are still hungry!